 Computer science is a passion for me.
 I am extremely curious, and always willing to both learn and share knowledge.
 So I have been working on a wide range of topics, such as computer vision, boolean satisfiability solvers, web applications, tooling for online learning, and much more, and I'm always keen to keep discovering new subjects.
 Some domains that have peaked my curiosity but that I haven't had the opportunity to explore yet are rendering and blockchains.
 Also, I believe in Open Source and try to share as much as I'm allowed to, so my GitHub profile is the most up-to-date place where you'll learn about my skills.

 Companies usually make a list of experience and requirements with job offers.
 Very often unrealistic, but they have the advantage of setting a goal, a target for the perfect candidate.
-Let's try to do the same, in reverse!
+Let's try to do the same, in reverse, and draw the portrait of the perfect company.
 Here are the traits of a company I would wholeheartedly work for.

 Turning light into digital images thanks to camera sensors, manipulating 3D data and visualizing it in mixed reality, it is amazing what we can do with technology today.
-I have always been fascinated by digital multimedia capabilities of machines.
-Maybe it is because I used to play a lot on gameboy, playstation, and PC.
-So if possible, your company should work with 3D and multimedia data.
+I have always been fascinated by the growing capabilities of digital multimedia, so if possible, your company should work with 3D and multimedia data.

-In this century, we are facing one of the greatest challenges for humanity, keeping the Earth an inhabitable planet in spite of our resources consumption.
+In this century, we are facing one of the greatest challenges for humanity: keeping the Earth an inhabitable planet in spite of our resources consumption.
 And our digital industry is also to blame for that!
 If you are French-speaking, please have a look at this talk by Sébastien Brault, entitled "On aurait pu sauver les abeilles, on a préféré sortir un nouvel iPhone !".
-So if possible, your company should aim at solving those environmental challenges.
+If possible, your company should aim at having a positive impact on our world.

 To sum up: